kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 For complete information about Tekton's features, read [Tekton official documentation](https://tekton.dev/docs/).**

 Tekton can't trigger pipelines natively without an external hook.
-Prow acts as such a trigger and executes pipeline definition when it receives a webhook event from GitHub, just as how ProwJob execution works.
+Prow acts as such a trigger and executes pipeline definition when it receives a webhook event from GitHub, just like ProwJob execution does.

 ## Defining a PipelineRun in ProwJob